yatharth-singh148/Autonomous-Moderation-Suite/README.md

 npm run preview
 ```

+---

 ## Usage

 - Launch the Vite application to review the public-facing landing experience.
 - Review the `src/components/Architecture.jsx` section for the multi-phase distributed detection flow.
-- Review the `src/components/DeveloperIntegration.jsx` example for Lua / game telemetry integration and webhook logging patterns.
+- Review the `src/components/DeveloperIntegration.jsx` example for game telemetry integration and webhook logging patterns.
-- Use this repository as the public interface layer while private cloud services and extension payloads remain separated for operational security.
+- Use this repository as the public interface and architecture layer while private cloud services and operational assets remain separated.

+---

 ## Notes for Recruiters & Enterprise Review

-This project is designed as a secure enterprise engineering artifact.
-The public repository provides the landing portal, architecture narrative, integration reference, and developer flows while preserving the confidentiality of production deployment details.
+This project is designed as a secure enterprise-oriented engineering artifact.

+The public repository provides the landing portal, architecture narrative, integration references, and developer flows while preserving the confidentiality of production deployment details.

+The production ecosystem contains additional operational components and infrastructure that are intentionally not included in this repository.

+---

 ## Privacy & Security

-Core production deployment credentials, API secrets, private infrastructure configurations, and sensitive extension code are intentionally omitted from this public repo to protect the system, developers, and end users.
+Core production deployment credentials, API secrets, private infrastructure configurations, sensitive extension code, and operational deployment identifiers are intentionally omitted from this public repository.

+This separation allows the architecture and engineering principles of the system to be documented without exposing operational infrastructure or information that could compromise the safety of the system or its developers.